mbbu-beep/cybersecurity-blogs/personal-cybersecurity/mfa-is-not-optional.md

 | **Physical security keys** | Very strong protection against phishing | Can be lost, damaged, or inconvenient to carry |
 | **Biometrics** | Quick and difficult for someone else to copy casually | Usually depends on the security of the device and needs a backup method |

 > [!CAUTION]
 > Not every MFA method provides the same level of protection.
-Also, two passwords do not count as MFA because they are both the same type of proof.
+> Also, two passwords do not count as MFA because they are both the same type of proof.

 ## One MFA method may not be enough

 People lose phones, change numbers, replace devices, or accidentally delete authenticator apps.
 Depending on only one method can lock the legitimate owner out of the account.

-Solution: Use a primary method and a backup
+> *Solution*: Use a primary method and a backup

 A practical setup could include:
 - Your current email and phone number
 - A passkey, security key, or authenticator app
 - Recovery codes stored somewhere secure

+### Did you know?

+Did you know that you can add passkeys to your password manager?
+Simple!

 > [!IMPORTANT]
 ## What You Can Do Now